The A-Z of Telesales - Part 1

 There are differences between B2B and B2C sales, so the mindset of the salesperson needs to be adjusted depending on which particular sales relationship they are engaged in.

-When selling to businesses, it’s important to understand the business needs and priorities of prospects.
 Setting yourself apart from other remote sellers by having a deeper understanding of different businesses is key.
 Crafting tailored solutions that meet their specific goals takes dedication and effort but will ultimately lead to higher success rates.

 On the other hand, when selling directly to customers, connecting on an emotional level can be really effective by playing off the desires and lifestyle of your target audience.
 Doing this well requires taking the time to get inside their heads in order to make those connections.